iamankushpandit/tictactoe/README.md

-This is a simple TicTacToe project.
+This is a simple TicTacToe project for highschool.